-Apple has announced that it is moving its Mac lineup to its own-designed processors, the third time it has ushered the Mac towards a new processor line after Motorola, PowerPC and Intel.
+(Pocket-lint) - Apple is moving the Mac lineup to its own-designed processors, the third time it has ushered the Mac towards a new processor line after Motorola, PowerPC and Intel.
 And it seems likely we'll see the first Apple Silicon-based Mac launch soon.

 Like other phone and tablet chips, these are based on the core designs of ARM (which we've now found out is being bought by Nvidia) and are mobile processors designed with power efficiency in mind.
 They'll use the ARM64 architecture instead of Intel's x86/64.
 To ready itself for the transition - as well as work on its other chip-based technologies, Apple has been beefing up its in-house silicon design teams in recent years, not least in the UK.

 While the performance of mobile processors like Apple's A Series yields good performance for mobile devices powering devices like the iPad Pro, the jury is out on whether they really can power performance-orientated desktops and laptops.